Pithikos/python-websocket-server/README.md

 | set_fn_message_received() | Called when a client sends a message          | client, server, message |

-The client gives access to the structure client.
-The server is merely passed to be able and send messages to clients.
+The client passed to the callback is the client that left, sent the message, etc. The server might not have any use to use.
+However it is passed in case you want to send messages to clients.

 Example: